isomerpages/mse-zerowaste/_waste-streams/food-waste.md

 **Building up local R&D capabilities**

 * Looking into research & development (R&D) opportunities and considering developing pilot plants to test-bed innovative ways to recycle food waste.
-For example, NEA is working with the Agri-Food & Veterinary Authority (AVA) to encourage food manufacturers to carry out R&D and test-bed innovative solutions such as converting soya bean waste into useful products in our food chain.
+For example, NEA is working with the Singapore Food Agency (SFA) to encourage food manufacturers to carry out R&D and test-bed innovative solutions such as converting soya bean waste into useful products in our food chain.
 Through this and other projects, NEA hopes to build up local R&D capabilities and develop novel solutions in the management of food waste.

 **Legislation**